vyos/vyos-documentation/docs/ch06-routing.rst

   set protocols static route 172.16.0.0/12 blackhole distance '254' set protocols static route 192.168.0.0/16 blackhole distance '254'

-Note that routes with a distance of 255 are effectively disabled and not installed into the kernel.
+.. note:: Routes with a distance of 255 are effectively disabled and not installed into the kernel.

 RIP
 ---